mlkr-rbi/eurohpc-llm-bench/README.md

 # code overview
-src/ contains the original training code by Filip and Miha data_tools contains tools and utils for creating and manipulating the datasets
+src/ contains the original training code by Filip and Miha data_tools contains tools and utils for creating and manipulating the datasets utils package is for various utility modules not located in more specific packages

+## training
+training package contains the training code full_training_v1.py is a refactored and slightly updated version of DPmultiGPU.py